Piwimau/SCUnit/README.md

 * Consistent and predictable error handling using a custom error enumeration type.
 * Ability to manually register and run suites and tests using a normal function API if you need full control.
-* Ability to replace standard functions for dynamic memory allocation for debugging purposes.
+* Ability to replace the functions for dynamic memory management (e. g. for debugging purposes).
 * A small utility module for printing formatted and optionally colored strings to streams and buffers.
 * A simple timer for measuring the elapsed wall or CPU time required to execute a block of code.